 This is the second year of our corporate strategy period and we have undertaken a detailed process to identify our list of business plan projects.
-Our progress against our corporate strategy has been reviewed and this has also contributed to the choice of our projects for 2020-2021.
-We have also considered projects that commenced during 2019-2020, new workstreams that have emerged.
+Our progress against our corporate strategy has been reviewed and this has also contributed to the choice of our projects for 2021-22.
+We have also considered projects that commenced during 2020/21 (or earlier), new workstreams that have emerged.
 Our assessment process has also considered the scope of our core business and those necessary activities which are undertaken every year to support our regulatory role.